Live Stream Concerts

-Check the box to save your payment information.
+Check the box during online ticketing to save your payment information.
 Payment information would be encoded on the secure payment gateway, not on the Bach or ticketing company servers.
 After an initial purchase, subsequent purchases would be charged to the most recent card used.
 Alternatively, sign into your account and scroll down to add a card without making a purchase.

 How could I waive the ticketing operation fees?

 Just below your order total, locate the box outlined in red that says “Membership/Subscription code (optional)” and enter your membership code in the box and click APPLY.
 Note that the Membership/Subscription code is typically 6 numbers followed by 4 letters.
 It is listed on your membership purchase confirmation.
 If that email confirmation is not handy, sign into your account to look it up.
 The ticketing operation fees would be deducted for the first 4 tickets purchased to each concert.